-Our goal is to become a fully accredited IB World School, offering the IB Primary Years Programme (PYP) as well as the IB Middle Years Programme (MYP).
-We will apply for PYP candidacy in the spring of 2016 and MYP candidacy in the spring of 2017.
+Our goal is to become a leading IB World School, offering the IB Primary Years Programme (PYP) as well as the IB Middle Years Programme (MYP).

 In order to become authorized by the IB, among other requirements, schools need to prove that they have established a curriculum that is in line with IB guidelines and requirements.
 Therefore, we are already implementing a curriculum that have designed in accordance with IB expectations.